petermartens98/Twitter-Sentiment-Analysis-Pipeline/README.md

 Optionally - Define when calling function:
 DataFrame and Visualizations are saved to project directory.

-All Implemented in a single function - just call function and insert username
+All Implemented in a single function - just call function and insert username + optionally customize with additional parameters

 Example Output Visualziartions and DataFrame included in this repository
 For: @lexfridman